rayfrankenstein/AITOW/README.md

 Treating team members as implicitly fungible leads to their skills and time being allocated inefficiently.

 All of these things could be 'fixed' if scrum trainers/advocates recognized these problems but they don't.
 To them, scrum is a hammer, everything is a nail, and all problems with scrum are due to improper use of said hammer.”—pydry, [https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/#ampf=undefined](https://www.google.com/amp/s/amp.reddit.com/r/cscareerquestions/comments/7r146e/do_you_hate_scrum/#ampf=undefined)

 ---
+"Advocates of Scrum are like Trump supporters.
+If things go well then credit goes to Scrum.
+If shit goes wrong then simply put the blame on something else (culture, bad implementation of SCRUM bla bla)."--Sajidur Rahman, [Why Scrum is the Wrong Way to Build Software](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5)

+---
+"Used Scrum with a greenfield project on a legacy product with little automated testing.
+Completable sprints were non-existent.
+Managers beat devs over the head with tickets.
+Scrum creates a culture of 'getting a little job done' rather than investigation and developing."--AshleyDickson, [Why Scrum is the Wrong Way to Build Software](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5)

+---
+"This is exactly what I’ve experienced over 3 companies.
+I immediately scrolled to the comments to look for folks telling you “it’s not scrum, it’s your companies culture/implementation” as this is what I hear from people I speak to who seem to love Scrum.
+It’s hard to make an argument against anything Agile as this always gets thrown back in your face.

+What I’ve concluded is missing in general discussion is the context of what each team is builing.
+If you’re working on a mature product, likely with tests and with lots of established patterns and you’re just adding features without much else, the architecture is fixed essentially, it works great without much friction.

+I myself have always worked firstly on greenfields projects where scrum just gets in the way, the key for these projects is speed of iteration to get foundations in place, it’s more about the code and architecuture than the product.
+Processes like Scrum can take over down the line to create features and build on the foundations, otherwise your 3 point ticket ends up down a rabbit hole trying to figure out half the architecture, how to test things etc.

+I’ve also worked on legacy products with no tests where things need to be broken down, tested, refactored, improved constantly to eat technical debt, all of which are made infintately more difficult through Scrum.

+My point is I believe Scrum has a set of foundation level pre-requisites before it should be considered.
+Tyring to put these foundations in using Scrum is a square peg situation."--Peter Lester, [Why Scrum is the Wrong Way to Build Software](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5)

+---
 "Agile is about measuring and tracking, full stop.
 The difference between Waterfall and Agile is that Agile promises short iterations and continuous measuring and tracking throughout.
 But the important bit is that everything you do as a developer is tracked, recorded, and KPIs extracted from it so the company can see if it's hitting its OKRs and if not, what can be done.